fl2ma/docs-csv-importer/docs/errors/bad_files.md

 ## Not enough info to make rows unique

 If you don't specifically configure the importer to import non-unique rows, open the file in Excel or Numbers and add a row with a basic sequence: 1,2,3,4 etc. That should be enough to make the rows unique.
+There is also a "specific" that adds a hash, making each row unique.

 ## Transfers aren't merged

 The CSV importer is capable of merging two transactions (one from A > B, and one from B < A) if they seem to be the same transaction listed twice.
 For example, when you import two files: one from your checking account and one from your savings account.

-If they don't have the same description, this won't work.
+By default, Firefly III will skip saving the second transfer because the first one already exists.
+The second is recognized as a duplicate because all the fields are the same.
+This may not always be the case.
+Examples that will stop this from happening are:

+- The second transfer has another transaction ID.
+- The second transfer has a different description.

 You'll have to manually edit your file so the transactions are the same.

+You can't do this by applying rules to your transfers.
+Rules are only executed on transactions that are already stored in Firefly III.
+If your rule changes a transfer into a duplicate of another transfer, this won't make the system delete it.

+You can however, create custom rules that trigger on any content in the second transfer, and then delete it.

 ## Other issues?